-Awards are based predominantly on the scholarly merit of the applications as well as the level of preparation demonstrated by applicants to undertake and complete the project.
+Criteria: Awards are based predominantly on the scholarly merit of the applications as well as the level of preparation demonstrated by applicants to undertake and complete the project.
 Projects do not necessarily have to be completed during the summer fellowship term.
-As with the American Council of Learned Societies (ACLS) Digital Innovation Fellowships, reviewers will take into account the comparative advantage of the project as measured against similar or related projects.

 - Each awardee will receive $7,500 in summer salary (plus benefits) as well as a research budget of $2,500.
 These funds may be used for travel to conferences related to the project, purchase of access to digital collections, participation in digital humanities workshops, such as the University of Victoria’s Digital Humanities Summer Institute, etc. Research funds remain available to fellows until the following June.
 The intended use of these funds for these purposes does not need to be outlined in the proposal.